 Read broadly.
 Examine the way great writers work to influence the way you feel.

 Keep a journal.

 Be attentive.
-Don’t get so busy you don’t have enough time to pay attention to the world around you.
+Don’t get so busy that you don’t have enough time to pay attention to the world around you.

 Daydream.
 Writing is one of the only jobs where you can lay down on your bed and legitimately claim it as work.

 Join a writing group.
 Read your work aloud.
 Listen respectfully to criticism.

 Find a friend or a relative who will be your champion.
 It’s good to have at least one person who believes wholeheartedly in what you are doing.